-A. Rules for Registration refer to Rule(s) 512-513;

-B. Artificial markings such as with paints or dyes, and any kind of artificial substance or device used to change the natural markings is prohibited.

-3165.
-Soundness.
-A horse without defects and is considered with conformation.

-A. Soundness is generally accepted as applying to the legs of a horse, but may include defects of any part of the body;

-B. A serviceably sound horse is one whose defects do not interfere with its ability to perform;

-C. Entries in all classes shall be serviceably sound and in good condition.
-They must have no evidence of lameness.

-3166.
-Soundness.
-The judge shall make an examination and check for lameness of all horses brought into any class.
-This is essential regardless of whether or not the competition indicates that it is necessary.
+- A. Rules for Registration refer to Rule(s) 512-513; - B. Artificial markings such as with paints or dyes, and any kind of artificial substance or device used to change the natural markings is prohibited. - 3165.
+Lameness.
+The judge shall examine and check for lameness all horses brought into any class.
+This is essential regardless of whether or not the competition indicates it is necessary.
+The judge has the authority to excuse any horse from the class, due to lameness, at any time while being judged.
+Entries in all classes shall be serviceably sound and in good condition.
 Obvious lameness shall be cause for disqualification.

-A. Consistent observable at a trot under all circumstances;

-B. Marked knodding, hitching or shortened stride;

-C. Minimal weight bearing in motion and/or at rest; inability to move.

-3167.
+Obvious lameness is: - A. Consistently observable at a trot under all circumstances; - B. Marked nodding, hitching or shortened stride; - C. Minimal weight-bearing in motion and/or at rest and/or inability to move. - 3166.
+Lameness Calls in Multi-Judged Events.
+In both performance and halter classes, at shows where there are three or more judges a horse shall automatically be disqualified if the majority of judges call the horse lame during the class. - A. No announcement will be made over the public address system that a horse is being excused. - B. Judge rulings regarding lameness are official and are not subject to review. - 3167.
 Performance.
-How the horse executes all required gaits and routines on the arena.
+How the horse executes all required gaits and routines in the arena.
 Especially considered here is action.
-High natural action is desired in some classes while easy ground covering action is desired in other classes.
+High natural action is desired in some classes while easy ground covering action is desired in other classes. - 3168.

-3168.
 Manners.
-An energetic yet manageable disposition, showing evidence of superior training and obedience.
+An energetic yet manageable disposition, showing evidence of superior training and obedience. - 3169.

-3169.
 Presence.
 Alertness and animation on the part of the horse.
-Presence in the horse is comparable to personality in the human.
+Presence in the horse is comparable to personality in the human. - 3170.

-3170.
 Quality.
 Clean flat bones, joints, and tendons; a refined head and neck; and fine skin and hair.
-Good quality in a horse generally indicates easy keeping and good endurance.
+Good quality in a horse generally indicates easy keeping and good endurance. - 3171.

-3171.
 Type.
-An ideal or standard of perfection combining all the characteristics which contribute to the animal's value and efficiency for the purpose specified.
+An ideal or standard of perfection combining all the characteristics which contribute to the animal's value and efficiency for the purpose specified. - 3172.

-3172.
 Suitability.
-A horse's conformation and ability should be suitable to its handler and for the task it is expected to perform.
+A horse's conformation and ability should be suitable to its handler and for the task it is expected to perform. - 3173.

-3173.
 Hooves may be artificially marked.